masture/DevoWeatherApp/README.md

 # DevoWeatherApp

-This repostiory contains the Weather App developed during the live stream of the Devopedia Engineers day celebration.
+This repository contains the Weather App developed during the live stream of the Devopedia Engineers day celebration.
 The You tube link is [Build an iOS App in an Hour](https://www.youtube.com/watch?v=Hd9K-8TIVzI)

-This repo containns
+This repo contains
-* A keynote presentation explaining data flow within the App and role of SwiftUI and Combine framewroks
+* A keynote presentation explaining data flow within the App and role of SwiftUI and Combine frameworks
 * The source code of the final developed App (plus minor additions).

 The  App uses Open Weather Org's [Current weather by city name API](https://openweathermap.org/current#name).
-Please register and generate API key for yourself and replce it in WeatherService.swift file.
+Please register and generate API key for yourself and replace it in WeatherService.swift file.

-Resources for learning more about iOS App Development, SWiftUI and Combine are:
+Resources for learning more about iOS App Development, SwiftUI and Combine are:
 * [Develop Apps for iOS](https://developer.apple.com/tutorials/app-dev-training/)
 * [SwiftUI Documentation](https://developer.apple.com/documentation/swiftui)
 * [Combine Documentation](https://developer.apple.com/documentation/combine/)